VilasWang/blog/README.md

-# Knowledge Base Blog
+# CodeVerse | 技术宇宙

-> A professional technical knowledge base built with Hexo static site generator, featuring comprehensive development documentation and tutorials.
+> A professional technical knowledge base built with Hexo static site generator and Butterfly theme, featuring comprehensive development documentation and tutorials.

 ## 🎯 Business Overview

-**Knowledge Base Blog** is a centralized technical documentation platform that provides high-quality tutorials, best practices, and solution guides for software developers and IT professionals.
+**CodeVerse | 技术宇宙** is a centralized technical documentation platform that provides high-quality tutorials, best practices, and solution guides for software developers and IT professionals.
 The blog serves as:

 - **Technical Knowledge Hub** - Curated collection of development tutorials and architectural guides
 - **Professional Reference** - Quick access to proven solutions and code examples